 - The Medical Mutual MedFlex EPO plan.

-The Medical Mutual PPO/HSA plan still offers the annual $500/employee and $1,000/family contribution to your health savings account.
+The Medical Mutual PPO/HSA plan again offers an annual $500/employee and $1,000/family contribution to your health savings account.

 The Medical Mutual MedFlex EPO and Metro SkyCare EPO plans offer a great value in high quality healthcare.
 Even with an increase in the employee contributions for these plans, the premiums are still lower than the Medical Mutual PPO plan.

 The Employee Assistance Program (EAP) provides a wide range of confidential counseling services.
 See THIS PAGE to learn how to access this help for you and your family.

 Flu season is here so it’s time to start thinking about getting your annual flu shot.
 Getting an annual flu vaccine is the first and best way to protect yourself and others from the flu.